-When done in moderation, gambling, for the most part, is a socially acceptable behaviour.
+When done in moderation, gambling is often seen as a socially acceptable behaviour.

-However, when the impulse to gamble can’t be controlled, to the point of hurting oneself or loved ones, problem gambling may turn into compulsive gambling or gambling addiction.
+However, when the impulse to gamble can’t be controlled, even if it is hurting oneself or loved ones, problem gambling may turn into compulsive gambling or gambling addiction.

 Someone with a gambling addiction may feel the need to visit casinos, bet on sports, gamble online or even buy lottery tickets.
 The type or frequency of gambling may vary, but an addict will typically be unable to control their behavior.
 They’ll continue gambling despite negative social, financial, or legal consequences.